Skip to main content

 enabled: <true|false>

-falseEnables or disables the SDK's offline mode.
-In offline mode the SDK will not communicate with the ConfigCat CDN network.
-Instead, it uses the configured cache or a file as the source of its config.json.
+falseTurns the SDK's offline mode on/off.
+In offline mode, the SDK will not communicate with the ConfigCat CDN network.
+Instead, it uses the configured cache or a file as the source of its config JSON.

 my_sdk: